christinerose/gibbr.org/blog/hillingar/index.md

 Using Albatross to manage some of the inherent imperative processes behind unikernels, as well as share access to resources for unikernels for other users on a NixOS system, could simply the creation and improve the functionality of a NixOS module for a unikernel

 There also exists related work in the reproducible building of Mirage unikernels.
-Specifically, improving the reproducibility of opam packages (as MirageOS unikernels are opam packages themselves)^[[hannes.nqsb.io/Posts/ReproducibleOPAM](https://hannes.nqsb.io/Posts/ReproducibleOPAM)].
+Specifically, improving the reproducibility of opam packages (as Mirage unikernels are opam packages themselves)^[[hannes.nqsb.io/Posts/ReproducibleOPAM](https://hannes.nqsb.io/Posts/ReproducibleOPAM)].
 Hillingar differs in that it only uses opam for version resolution, instead using Nix to provide dependencies, which provides reproducibility with pinned Nix derivation inputs and builds in isolation by default.

 To conclude, while NixOS and MirageOS take fundamentally very different approaches, they're both trying to bring some kind of functional programming paradigm to operating systems.